 3. Your location (city, state/province, country)

-4. A short description of your artwork that explains how it portrays midsummer and what element(s) you have included from Norse mythology
+4. A short description of your artwork that explains how it relates to the poem

 5. Your artwork (as an attachment)